Carbon Emission and The Greenhouse Effect

-It has sounded alarm bells too, stating that while ocean temperature doesn’t react instantly to the increased heat being trapped by the greenhouse gases, by 2030, the situation would be different.
-The oceans’ thermal inertia will not matter any longer then, and unchecked carbon dioxide emissions are likely to lead to several additional degrees of warming by the end of the century.
+It has sounded alarm bells, too, stating that while ocean temperature doesn’t react instantly to the increased heat being trapped by greenhouse gases, by 2030, the situation will be different.
+The oceans’ thermal inertia will no longer matter, and unchecked carbon dioxide emissions are likely to lead to several additional degrees of warming by the end of the century.

 As per the EPA, which tracks total US emissions by publishing the Inventory of U.S. Greenhouse Gas Emissions and Sinks, electricity production is the second highest contributor to greenhouse gas emissions in the region (25 percent of 2019 greenhouse gas emissions).